Indrani Pal-Chaudhuri: Multidisciplinary artist

-University lecturer, education foundation director, and social justice advocate
+University lecturer, foundation director, and regeneration advocate

-Indrani has been involved with social justice advocacy; racial, sexual and LGBTQIA+ equality; women's empowerment; education; health; and environmental sustainability and regeneration.
-Due to her work in these areas, Indrani was recognized by the United Nations as a Women's Entrepreneurship Distinguished Fellow 2018, and won the 2019 Max Mark-Cranbrook Global Peace Maker Award.
+Shakti Regeneration Institute is a 501(c)3 nonprofit organization dedicated to regeneration and systemic change through education, media, and policy.
+Focusing on 5 of the UN Sustainable Development Goals (SDGs): SRI utilizes the powers of partnerships, nature-based solutions, science, technology, storytelling, art, film, and social movement marketing, to empower women, indigenous, and local communities.
+It was founded by Pal-Chaudhuri.

-At the age of 18, Indrani co-founded Shakti Empowerment Education, otherwise known as SEEschool.org, turning her family's palace into a foundation and school for economically challenged women and children.
-Providing free education to 300 children, vocational training, and microfinancing, outside her native Kolkata, India, with an emphasis on the rights of girls.
+At the age of 18, Pal-Chaudhuri turned her family's palace into a foundation and school for economically challenged women and children.
+Providing free education to 300 children, vocational training, and micro-financing, outside her native Kolkata, India, with an emphasis on the rights of girls.
 She continues as executive director, "in charge of fundraising, advertising, and development."